Department of Health

 Refugees and asylum seekers

-Vaccines are funded regardless of whether the person holds a Medicare card.
+Specified vaccines are funded for all ages, regardless of whether the person holds a Medicare card.

 Health.vic